SystemsApproach/security/infra.rst

 chooses to falsely advertise that it can reach that prefix in two AS hops, it is likely to attract traffic destined for that prefix.
 Whatever the motive for such a step may be (e.g., to increase revenue or to censor certain traffic, or even simple misconfiguration) it clearly undermines the correct operation of Internet routing.
 The solution to such attacks is to validate not just the originator of a prefix but the entire path.
 It turns out this is a considerably harder problem to solve than ROV.

 There are a few different proposals for how to securely validate paths.
 We focus here on the BGPsec standard from the IETF which illustrates the overall approach and the challenges with achieving widespread deployment.

-In contrast to ROV, BGP path validation relies on cryptographic operations being adopted as part of BGP itself.
-Leveraging the RPKI, BGP speakers (routers) taking part in path validation sign their BGP announcements using private key associated with the AS in which the speaker is located.
+In contrast to ROV, BGPsec path validation relies on cryptographic operations being adopted as part of BGP itself.
+Leveraging the RPKI, BGP speakers (routers) taking part in path validation sign their BGP announcements using a private key associated with the AS in which the speaker is located.
 Thus, anyone receiving such an announcement can verify that it came from the AS that it claims to represent, and that it has not been modified in transit.
 The RPKI enables the recipient to obtain the